Sheriff’s office: Teens planned party, vandalized Stark County church

 Photo Gallery

-UNIONTOWN, Ohio– Three teens were arrested after a church in Stark County was vandalized Friday evening.
+UNIONTOWN, Ohio-- Three teens were arrested after a church in Stark County was vandalized Friday evening.

 A resident called the Stark County Sheriff's deputies to report about 20 teens going into the Greentown Church of God on Raymond Street NW.